yiisoft/yii2/docs/guide/input-validation.md

 that which will run only when `childrenCount` is more than 0.

 Note that we can't use all validated attributes (`['personalSalary', 'spouseSalary', 'childrenCount']`) when attaching validator.
-This is because the same validator will run for all attributes and we only need to run check once.
+This is because the same validator will run for each attribute (3 times total) and we only need to run it once for whole attribute set.

 You can use any of these attributes instead (or use what you think is the most relevant):